junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 character study: memoir style, at the end turn out it's Gabe reliving his whole life before stabbed to death in the Apocalypse world, thinking back (a bit sad)

 Dean: "You need better friends" Gabe: "I'm protecting the ones I have" (reuse the dialogue with Cas)

+### 250.5【Gabe/Loki】wear your face

+title potential: 《The faces we wear》(reuse), 《In the mirror》

+Gabe/Loki has had a thing going on between them back when Gabe saves Loki (hang out a bit, very similar, same vibe, get together, kiss/sex/etc.), then asks for Loki's help.
+Letting Gabe wear Loki's face is Loki's kink (≈ego, Loki gives Gabe half his own real body) which Gabe also enjoys, initially start as more sensational/sexual, but gradually find more common ground and gets to romantic but neither recognize it

+after breakup/Gabe leave (S5 to save apocalypse), Gabe can change face but still choose to keep Loki's (excuse is witness protection but actually sentimental, wants to see him in the mirror, kiss mirror tho self-disgust?), 519 still pretend as Loki (Loki can blow his cover but doesn't, Gabe gets triggered nostalgia in 519 in front of Odin/Baldur)

+after 519 thought Gabe is dead, Loki depressed for a bit (pretend as if mourn Odin/Baldor, actually for Gabe), (according to 1320) Gabe go back to Loki, Loki pissed at him, want to punish him, sell him to Asmodeus, not realize Asmodeus's torture, thought archangel can handle it, genuinely surprised when a heartbroken/hatred Gabe come to kill him for revenge, Gabe hate him for betrayal, neither can't clarify/confess/communicate properly cuz Winchesters are there, Gabe heartbroken and hate himself but kill Loki

+but Loki isn't dead (trickster professional fake death, same way Gabe fakes his own death), just that half body is destroyed (as long as one of them is alive, the other can't die, can resurrect/regenerate to whole from half), essence is with Gabe (but wounded/asleep) when he gets to AU world, wake up take control/share mojo when Gabe fight Michael, kill Michael/Lucifer, come back this world together, communicate, still both pissed (legitimate, killed my father and my sons; Loki: "figure I'd have to make more", Gabe: "ever think of maybe not the horse or wolf or those creatures again? time to civilize", Loki: "you say Nephilim isn't allowed because it's half human, but I'm not human"), but can somehow work it out

 ### 251.【cockles】Jensen call Misha "Dimitri" on bed（R级）